 As the weather began to turn the limitations of Lockleaze Sports Centre as a football venue were thrust to centre stage.
 There really isn’t any cover to speak of for spectators and we had to compete with a children’s party for space in the main room.
-Though the spectacle of a jobbing kids entertainer sidling past a corridor full of soggy football fans was an enjoyable one.
+Though the spectacle of a jobbing kids entertainer sidling past a corridor full of soggy football fans in a bedazzling clown outfit was an enjoyable one.

 After much huffing and puffing the home side opened the scoring at around the half-hour mark.
 A Rossana Rocha free kick from distance smashed the upright and what should have been an easy tidy-up for the Longwell Green keeper was unfortunately fumbled into the path of Kiera Madden who gently persuaded the ball over the line.
 A very funny goal.

 Our reward for pulling ahead was a deluge of BB sized hailstones that lasted the rest of the half and saw the small crowd choosing to either huddle underneath the tiny amount of roofing that extends over part of the viewing balcony or squeezing in by one of the few corridor windows that you can see the pitch from.
 Dedication to rival Hartlepool away on a Tuesday night if you ask me.
 Special shout goes to matchday photographer Rich who was getting another absolute pummelling in the name of grassroots football.